-What is the best way to judge the success of your writing?
+What is the best way to judge the success as a writer?

 Seeing your name at the top of a bestselling list, be it on Amazon, The New York Times, or Goodreads, is a writer’s dream.

-The reality is, however, that there is only room for one book at any given time at the peak of what is a gigantic and ever-growing pyramid of published books.
+The reality is, however, that there is only room for one book at the peak of what is a gigantic and ever-growing pyramid of published books.

 For most of us, we have to accept that our books are probably going to reside towards the ‘fatter’ part of this best-selling pyramid.